19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010; 19/2013]

-(19) Unless disallowed by the Comptroller under subsection (20), where the Comptroller has recovered any amount under subsection (15)(b) or (c), the amount of the relevant expenditure referred to in subsection (14) or (14A) shall be increased by an amount determined in accordance with the formula
+(19) Unless disallowed by the Comptroller under subsection (20), where the Comptroller has recovered any amount under subsection (15)(b) or (c), the amount of the relevant expenditure mentioned in subsection (14) or (14A) is to be increased by an amount determined in accordance with the formula

 where A